Partition Actions in Apple Valley

 Apple Valley is a small town located in the Mojave Desert of San Bernardino County, California.
 It is situated in the Victor Valley, a region of the High Desert of Southern California.
 The town is located approximately 85 miles northeast of Los Angeles and 35 miles south of Barstow.
 Apple Valley is known for its rural atmosphere and small-town charm.
 The town is home to a variety of attractions, including the Apple Valley Golf Course, the Mojave Narrows Regional Park, and the Apple Valley Zoo.
 The town is also home to a number of shopping centers, restaurants, and other businesses.
 Apple Valley is a great place to live, work, and play.

 According to Zillow, the median home value in Apple Valley, California is $295,000.
-As of the 2020 United States Census, the population of Apple Valley, California is 54,239.
+The population of Apple Valley, California is 54,239.

 Experienced Real Estate Partition Action Attorneys Serving Apple Valley